eth-cscs/firecrest/examples/jupyterhub/README.md

 Here we use `-p` to pass the absolute path to the install directory and `-b` to accept the [terms of service](https://legal.anaconda.com/policies/en/).

-Then we can activate our conda environment and install configurable-http-proxy, JupyterHub and FirecRESTSpawner
+We can activate our conda base environment and install configurable-http-proxy, JupyterHub and FirecRESTSpawner

 ```bash
 . /path/to/mc-jhub/bin/activate